 There are plenty of reasons it can be worth it to get a credit card as a college student.

-Another reason to consider a credit card as a student is the good habits you can begin developing.
-You can use your student card to get into the routine of paying a monthly credit card bill, watching out for your credit limit and credit utilization, and spending only what you can afford.
-Later on, these habits can help you avoid credit card debt with high interest rates that could cost you a lot of money.
+Another reason to consider a credit card as a student is the opportunity to start practicing good credit habits.
+You can get into the routine of paying a monthly credit card bill, learn about your credit limits and credit utilization, and practice spending only what you can afford.
+Later on, these habits will help you avoid credit card debt with high interest rates that could cost you a lot of money.

-How to get a credit card as a student with no income?
+How do you get a credit card as a student with no income?

 If you’re under age 21, you’ll need to prove that you have an independent income source (and can make your card payments) to get approved for a credit card.
 If you have no income, consider asking a trusted friend or family member to be your cosigner.
 They’ll take on responsibility if you’re unable to pay your card balances.